quentinbrohan/quentinbrohan/README.md

 I'm currently a UI Developer at [Leanspace](https://leanspace.io/).

-I'm exploring opportunities as a Creative Front-End Developer & Web Designer.
+I'm exploring opportunities as a Creative Front-End Developer & Web Designer,  ideally by joining a creative studio, but also open to freelance work.

 If you believe I can help grow your brand through a resonating, custom-tailored, and result-driven website, I'd love to hear from you!